Mikhno/bulk-change-media-author/readme.txt

 1. The new bulk action is added into Bulk Actions dropdown menu for "List" view of the Media Library.

 == Changelog ==

+= 1.1 =
+* New: Added translation support.
+* Other: Tested with WordPress 4.8.
+* Translations: Added German (thanks Mike).
+* Translations: Added translation support to "Change" and "Cancel" buttons (thanks Mike).

 = 1.0 =
 * First public release.